 Knights of Columbus council 14077 will hold its annual Turkey drive starting next weekend 10/29-30 through 11/13.
 We will be collecting money before and after all Masses.
-Your \$30 donation buys a frozen turkey and all the fixings for a family in need here in our community.
-Your generosity last year helped over 650 families who otherwise would not have had a Thanksqiving dinner.
+Your \$30 donation buys a frozen turkey and all the fixins for a family in need.
+Your generosity last year helped over 650 families who otherwise would not have had a Thanksgiving dinner.
 Our goal this year is 750 turkeys.
 We appreciate your support for those less fortunate.